 Let’s talk about bridal shower games.
 In theory, they’re fun.
-You’re playing, drinking mimosas (YAS) with some of your favorite friends and family members, celebrating love (yaaay), and you probably have an excuse to wear some super-extra, lacey-ass “The Ladies Who Lunch” appropriate ensemble, which, honestly, we don’t get enough in this day and age.
+You’re playing, drinking mimosas, with some of your favorite friends and family members, celebrating love, and you probably have an excuse to wear some super-extra, lacey “The Ladies Who Lunch” appropriate ensemble, which, honestly, we don’t get enough in this day and age.
 Win-win-win, right?

-Then why do I find myself trying to hide out under the punch table whenever it strikes game-time o’clock at a bridal shower?
+Then why do I find myself trying to hide out under the punch table whenever it strikes bridal shower game-time o’clock?

-The problem isn’t (entirely) that I’m a boozehounding, anti-game Scrooge, but more that I—and mostly everyone else—can’t quite manage to muster up a huge fund of excitement for, like, wrapping my friends in toilet paper wedding dresses.
+The problem isn’t that I’m an anti-bridal shower game Scrooge, but more that I—and mostly everyone else—can’t quite manage to muster up a huge fund of excitement for, like, wrapping my friends in toilet paper wedding dresses.
 Or playing innuendo-laced word games about the honeymoon.
 Or participating in some torturous “relay race” that involves grabbing marshmallows out of trail mix with chopsticks.
 (It’s a thing.
 And it’s terrible.)

 Games You’ll Actually Want To Play

 What it is: Okay, so the first of the bridal shower games requires a bit of prep, but if you’re a fellow lover of Taboo (everyone, right?), it’ll be worth it.
 It’s a bit like charades, but with words instead of actions, which means lots of shouting and a fast pace.
 Our twists?
 Creating your own cue cards that relate to the couple so the game has an element of how much players know the couple.
 If you know that the couple had their first date at the movies seeing Mad Max: Fury Road, you’ll know to look for it in the cue cards.